-Recent publications include “‘Each One Teach One’: B-boying and Ageing” in the anthology Ageing and Youth Cultures: Music, Style and Identity; “Breaking Expectations: Imagined Affinities in Mediated Youth Cultures” in Continuum; "A Manifesto for the Study of Popular Dance" (2010) in Conversations Across the Field of Dance Studies (SDHS), and the forthcoming chapters: “Gene Kelly: The Original, Updated” in the Oxford Handbook of Dance and the Popular Screen; “From Beat Street to Step Up 3D: Sonic Events in Street Dance Films” in Movies, Moves and Music; as well as a forthcoming documentary about freestyling for a special issue on improvisation for the online journal, Music and Arts in Action.
+Recent publications include “‘Each One Teach One’: B-boying and Ageing” in the anthology Ageing and Youth Cultures: Music, Style and Identity; “Breaking Expectations: Imagined Affinities in Mediated Youth Cultures” in Continuum; "A Manifesto for the Study of Popular Dance" (2010) in Conversations Across the Field of Dance Studies (SDHS), and “Gene Kelly: The Original, Updated” in The Oxford Handbook of Dance and the Popular Screen (2014).

-Professor Fogarty has been the recipient of several awards including a SSHRC Doctoral Fellowship, ORSAS (University of Edinburgh) and Canada Graduate Scholarship.
-She is a member of IASPM, CORD and SDHS and has served on committees for Pulse Ontario Youth Dance Conference, Manifesto Festival Dance Council, IASPM-UK, IMHSD, and CORD.
+Professor Fogarty has been the recipient of several awards including an Academic Innovation Fund, SSHRC Doctoral Fellowship, ORSAS (University of Edinburgh) and Canada Graduate Scholarship.
+She has served on committees for Pulse Ontario Youth Dance Conference, Manifesto Festival Dance Council, IASPM-UK, IMHSD, and CORD.
 She is a founding member of the UK-based research collective about popular dance studies, PoP Moves.

 From 2009 to 2011, Dr. Fogarty was a lecturer in the Dance: Urban Practice degree program at the University of East London/UK where she pioneered breaking battles on the dance curriculum with co-teacher Kevin “DJ Renegade” Gopie.
 She joined the faculty in York University's Department of Dance in 2011.